roshan-sama/Portfolio2022/README.md

 using any number of combinations.
 E.g.: Unity 3D + Epic EHR, which will generate a page that lists the projects and experiences that are tagged with those skills

+## Similar projects
+[Astro](https://github.com/withastro/astro) has a tempalte that lets you generate a portfolio https://astro.new/

 ## Mantine info

 https://mantine.dev/